-For the real deal, head east into the Cascade Mountain foothills for some of the Willamette Valley’s best fishing, including strong runs of salmon and steelhead into the Santiam River system and some of Oregon’s best kokanee fishing at Green Peter Reservoir.
+For the real deal, head east into the Cascade Mountain foothills for some of the Willamette Valley’s best fishing, including strong runs of salmon and steelhead into the Santiam River system, lots of trout in Foster Reservoir, and scads of kokanee and smallmouth bass at Green Peter Reservoir.

-A variety of links you will find within the article itself, at the bottom of the page and in the blue box will take you to more detailed information found on this website and elsewhere.
+A variety of links you will find within the article itself and at the bottom of the page will take you to more detailed information found on this website and elsewhere.

 The county shares popular fishing waters along part of the Santiam system, including the North Fork Santiam River and Detroit Lake, with Marion County to the north.